Young's modulus: Directional materials

 Young's modulus is not always the same in all orientations of a material.
 Most metals and ceramics, along with many other materials, are isotropic, and their mechanical properties are the same in all orientations.
 However, metals and ceramics can be treated with certain impurities, and metals can be mechanically worked to make their grain structures directional.
 These materials then become anisotropic, and Young's modulus will change depending on the direction of the force vector.
 Anisotropy can be seen in many composites as well.
 For example, carbon fiber has a much higher Young's modulus (is much stiffer) when force is loaded parallel to the fibers (along the grain).
 Other such materials include wood and reinforced concrete.
 Engineers can use this directional phenomenon to their advantage in creating structures.

+Temperature dependence

+The Young's modulus of metals varies with the temperature and can be realized through the change in the interatomic bonding of the atoms, and hence its change is found to be dependent on the change in the work function of the metal.
+Although classically, this change is predicted through fitting and without a clear underlying mechanism (for example, the Watchman's formula), the Rahemi-Li model demonstrates how the change in the electron work function leads to change in the Young's modulus of metals and predicts this variation with calculable parameters, using the generalization of the Lennard-Jones potential to solids.
+In general, as the temperature increases, the Young's modulus decreases via $E(T) = \beta(\varphi(T))^6$ where the electron work function varies with the temperature as $\varphi(T)=\varphi_0-\gamma\frac{(k_BT)^2}{\varphi_0}$ and $\gamma$ is a calculable material property which is dependent on the crystal structure (for example, BCC, FCC). $\varphi_0$ is the electron work function at T=0 and $\beta$ is constant throughout the change.
+Additionally, the Rahemi–Li model links the temperature dependence of Young’s modulus in metals to changes in the electron work function, providing a theoretical basis using a generalized Lennard-Jones potential.

 Calculation

 Young's modulus is calculated by dividing the tensile stress, $\sigma(\varepsilon)$, by the engineering extensional strain, $\varepsilon$, in the elastic (initial, linear) portion of the physical stress–strain curve: